mckayc/task-donegeon/src/content/HelpGuide.md

 ### The Three {task} Types
 All tasks fall into one of three categories:
-- **{recurringTasks}:** These are repeating tasks that happen on a schedule, like daily, weekly, or on specific dates of the month.
+- **{recurringTasks}:** These are repeating tasks that happen on a schedule.
 They are great for building habits.
+For {recurringTasks} with a specific time, you can set a **Due Time** (the deadline) and an optional **Incomplete Time** (the final cutoff).
+The time between these two appears on the calendar as a colored "late period" to show the grace period before penalties are applied.
   _Example: "Take out the trash every Tuesday" or "Make your bed every morning"._
 - **{singleTasks}:** These are one-time tasks or projects.
 They can be completable once, or have a certain number of available "slots" for multiple people to complete.
   _Example: "Organize the garage" (completable once) or "Help wash the car" (could have 2 slots)._